sampathbasa/test/README.md

 Submit a Pull Request

 Once your work is ready, submit a pull request to merge your branch back into main.

+Deployment Details:

+The frontend is deployed on port 3000.
+The backend is deployed on port 8000.
+You can also use the DNS URL to access the application.
+Going forward, there won’t be any further changes to the port numbers.

+Let me know if you have any questions.